Analysis | Peter Navarro wants you to know they only intended to overthrow the government peacefully

 That’s what he said.
 On television.
 In defense of the effort to steal the election.

-One of Navarro’s plays has long been that he’d been studious about his consideration of the fraud claims.
+One of Navarro’s plays has long been that he had been studious about his consideration of the fraud claims.
 The image he hopes to convey is that of a serious person, sitting down in objective consideration of whether he and his immediate boss were going to lose their jobs.
 And, lo, he determined that fraud had occurred!
 To Melber, he touted his “three-volume report” documenting the evidence he uncovered.

 We looked at the first volume more than a year ago.
 In an article then, I described it as being perhaps the “most embarrassing document created by a White House staffer.”
 It was riddled with wild speculation and clearly dubious assertions, and even, at one point, took an article I myself had written out of context to bolster a point that didn’t do anything to prove fraud in the first place.
 A total mess born of motivated reasoning.